tsps40642/Statistics_in_Data_Science/5_oneway_ANOVA.md

 #### Tukey’s HSD test

 H0: no relationship i.e. μi = μj, for each i! = j being checked
 Ha: relationship i.e. μi != μj
+if p-value \< α, reject H0 for that pair

 ##### Assumptions: (same as ANOVA since Tukey’s test is based on accpeting ANOVA Ha)